Blackwood convention: Roman Key Card Blackwood (RKCB)

 Roman Key Card Blackwood (RKCB) has largely replaced the standard version among tournament players.
 It developed from the Roman Blackwood variant (see above).
 According to RKCB there are five equivalent key cards rather than just the four aces: the trump king is counted as the fifth key card.
 The key card replies to 4NT are more compressed than standard ones and they also begin to locate the queen of trumps.

 Although the replies to 4NT are more compressed, it is almost always possible to infer which number of keycards is correct: 0 or 3, 1 or 4, 2 or 5.
 Evidence for that inference includes the entire auction as well as the number of key cards that the 4NT bidder holds.

 The 5 and 5 replies with 2 or 5 key cards also deny and show the trump queen, respectively.
-(Responder may also show the queen with extra length in trumps, where the ace and king will probably draw all outstanding cards in the suit.)
+(Responder may also show the queen with extra length in trumps, typically indicating a 10-card fit, where the ace and king will probably draw all outstanding cards in the suit.)

 The 5 and 5 replies tell nothing about the queen or extra length, but the 4NT bidder may ask about that using the cheapest bid other than five of the trump suit.
 The code for replies to that "queen ask" vary; a common rule is that the cheapest bid in the trump suit denies the queen or extra length and any other call shows it.
 An option is for the positive calls to show a feature, such as a king in that suit, and 6 of the trump suit can show the queen of trumps with no outside kings.

 Roman Key Card Blackwood is predicated on existence of a trump suit, which determines which of the four kings and queens responder should show as key cards.
 Trump agreement is not necessary, however.
 One common rule is that the last suit bid before 4NT bid is the key suit, lacking trump agreement.

 Some partnerships use the club response to show 1 or 4 and the diamond response to show 3 or none, dubbed "1430" (coincidentally the score for making a vulnerable small slam in a major suit), with the original version being dubbed "3014" when distinction is necessary.
 In order to facilitate the Queen Ask, an experts' version has been developed, where "1430" is used by the strong hand and "3014" is used by the weak hand.
 There are specific rules which determine when the asker hand is the weak one and when it is the strong one.